azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

     - Select **Shared access policies** within the left menu, under Settings.

     - In the Shared access policies, you are going to create a new policy that the ChatConsole can use to retrieve messages.
-Click +Add.
+Select +Add.

     ![The Azure Portal is shown with the Shared Access polices blade of the Service Bus Namespace open.
 Add is being selected.](media/image85.png 'Azure Shared Access policies blade')